 Roosevelt Islanders “make some noise…”

-Led by Karine Wong, Roosevelt Islanders defy isolation every evening at 8:00, opening their windows or stepping onto balconies to “Make some noise,” clanging and banging to thank frontline healthcare workers.
+Led by Karine Wong, Roosevelt Islanders defy isolation every evening at 8:00, opening their windows and stepping onto balconies to “Make some noise,” clanging and banging to thank frontline healthcare workers.

-Only a few get mentioned here because all the names, the building concierges, the managers showing up, the men and women cleaning our complexes… the postal workers keeping pace… delivery services and even movers… too numerous to list.
+Only a few get mentioned here because all the names, the building concierges, the managers showing up, the men and women cleaning and repairing our complexes… the postal workers… delivery drivers and even movers… are too numerous to list.

 “This too shall pass,” as a Persian jester once advised his master.
-A phrase to serve times both good and bad, maintaining balance, keeping perspective.
+A phrase for times either good or bad, maintaining balance, keeping perspective.

 One day, we will have more people than we can count to thank for where Roosevelt Island is now and will be as a community.